 We may use the personal information collected to:Help us to provide you with a more personalised service that is tailored to suit your needs and to assist us in sending you marketing information about our products and services;

 Send you marketing information on behalf of one of our business partners about products or services that they provide that may be of interest to you.
-We will not share your personal information with such partners, but send a mailing or e-mail on behalf of our partners; and
+We will not share your personal information with such partners, but send a mailing or e-mail on behalf of our partners; Send you marketing information on behalf of Surrey County Cricket Club, including key deadlines for ticket purchasing and upcoming events, and

 Update and develop our records for assessment and analysis, including analysis of usage, measurement of site performance and generation of marketing reports, and to facilitate reviews, developments and improvements of the products and services offered to you.